Jenoah/JavaGameEngine/README.md

 # JavaGameEngine
-A simple Java game engine using LWJGL 3 and some of my own implementations
+A simple Java game.myGame engine using LWJGL 3 and some of my own implementations

 ## Includes
 - 3D rendering